-162 See Sargas Comments at 3-5.
+172 See Sargas Comments at 3-5.

-163 20 ILCS 3855/1-10 ("an electric generating facility that uses primarily coal as a feedstock and that captures and sequesters carbon dioxide emissions at the following levels: at least 50% of the total carbon dioxide emissions that the facility would otherwise emit if, at the time construction commences, the facility is scheduled to commence operation before 2016, at least 70% of the total carbon dioxide emissions that the facility would otherwise emit if, at the time construction commences, the facility is scheduled to commence operation during 2016 or 2017, and at least 90% of the total carbon dioxide emissions that the facility would otherwise emit if, at the time construction commences, the facility is scheduled to commence operation after 2017.
+173 20 ILCS 3855/1-10 ("an electric generating facility that uses primarily coal as a feedstock and that captures and sequesters carbon dioxide emissions at the following levels: at least 50% of the total carbon dioxide emissions that the facility would otherwise emit if, at the time construction commences, the facility is scheduled to commence operation before 2016, at least 70% of the total carbon dioxide emissions that the facility would otherwise emit if, at the time construction commences, the facility is scheduled to commence operation during 2016 or 2017, and at least 90% of the total carbon dioxide emissions that the facility would otherwise emit if, at the time construction commences, the facility is scheduled to commence operation after 2017.
 The power block of the clean coal facility shall not exceed allowable emission rates for sulfur dioxide, nitrogen oxides, carbon monoxide, particulates and mercury for a natural gas-fired combined-cycle facility the same size as and in the same location as the clean coal facility at the time the clean coal facility obtains an approved air permit.
-All coal used by a clean coal facility shall have high volatile bituminous rank and greater than 1.7 pounds of sulfur per million btu content, unless the clean coal facility does not use gasification technology and was operating as a conventional coal-fired electric generating facility on June 1, 2009.")
+All coal used by a clean coal facility shall have high volatile bituminous rank and greater than 1.7 pounds of sulfur electric generating facility on June 1, 2009.")

-164 See Sargas Comments at 15-16.
+174 See Sargas Comments at 15-16.
 Additionally, a competitive clean coal procurement seeking sourcing agreements for projects qualifying under Section 1-75(d)(5) of the IPA Act (for repowered and retrofitted clean coal facilities) was initially proposed, but later withdrawn, from the IPA's 2012 Procurement Plan.

-165 See Id. at 10.
+175 See Id. at 10.
 In its comments, Sargas mentions a requirement that "each procurement plan shall include clean coal," referencing Section 1-75(a) of the IPA Act.
 However, 1-75(a) contains no such requirement, and the Agency believes Sargas is referring to similar language found in Section 1-75(d)(1) ("[t]he procurement plans shall include electricity generated using clean coal").

-166 20 ILCS 3855/1-75(d)(2).
+176 20 ILCS 3855/1-75(d)(2).

-167 See Docket No. 13-0344, Submission and Request for Approval of Pre-Approval of Total Capital Costs of FutureGen Industrial Alliance, Inc. dated February 19, 2013 at 4.
+177 See Docket No. 13-0344, Submission and Request for Approval of Pre-Approval of Total Capital Costs of FutureGen Industrial Alliance, Inc. dated February 19, 2013 at 4.

-clean coal facilities.
-But for a non-retrofitted, greenfield "clean coal facility," such as Sargas, the IPA Act contains no such mechanism for considering sourcing agreements involving ARES.
-168
+retrofitted clean coal facilities.
+But for a non-retrofitted, greenfield "clean coal facility," such as Sargas, the IPA Act contains no such mechanism for considering sourcing agreements.178

-As the IPA conducts procurement events only on behalf of utilities' eligible retail customers absent express authority to the contrary, the Agency believes that any "clean coal facility" sourcing agreements considered under the general provisions of Section 1-75(d)(1) would run only between the facility owner and the utilities to supply eligible retail customers.
-With a significantly smaller and migrant customer base responsible for covering sourcing agreement costs, any sourcing agreement produced through a competitive "clean coal facility" procurement would either violate the statutory rate cap or cover only a small portion of the project's output.
-As a result, the Agency believes it would not be possible or wise to conduct a competitive procurement to solicit sourcing agreements for a "clean coal facility."
+As the IPA conducts procurement events only on behalf of utilities' eligible retail customers absent express authority to the contrary, the Agency believes that any "clean coal facility" sourcing agreements considered under the general provisions of Section 1-75(d)(1) would run only between the facility owner and the utilities to supply eligible retail customers.179 With a significantly smaller and migrant customer base responsible for covering sourcing agreement costs, any sourcing agreement produced through a competitive "clean coal facility" procurement would either violate the statutory rate cap or cover only a small portion of the project's output.180 As a result, the Agency believes it would not be possible or wise to conduct a competitive procurement to solicit sourcing agreements for a "clean coal facility."181